PBS 31 of X: JS Static Functions | Checkboxes & Radio Buttons

 Checkboxes in HTML

-We use the <input> tag with the type attribute set to checkbox to create a checkbox.
-The name attribute is used to specify the name part of the associated name-value pair and the value attribute to specify the value part.
-If you don’t plan to submit your form, you can safely leave out the name and value attributes.
+attribute to specify the value part.
+If you don’t plan to submit your form, you can safely leave out the name

 Here’s a simple sample checkbox: